LebToki/CareLoop/README.md

 # CareLoop - Clinic Dashboard and Management System
 CareLoop is a comprehensive clinic management system designed for efficient handling of appointments, patients, invoices, health reminders, and more.
 This robust platform helps clinics streamline their operations, manage clients and their pets, and ensure top-notch care services with integrated notifications and reminders.
+The system was initially built with a SaaS mindset and therefore Multi-tenancy can be provided or Multi-Branch Operations can take place and above all a streamlined and integrated Customer Portal was built for Self-Servicing Clients with a communication module with the Clinic too and provides some neat services.

 # Features